STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 ### Execution of a demo app

 To execute a demo application, select in the `Startup Item` list the target you want to execute.
-For instance, `DrawPrimitiveDemo.exe (test/...)`.
+For instance, `DrawPrimitives.exe (examples/...)`.
-Then, select in the menu `<Debug>/Debug and Launch Settings for DrawPrimmitiveDemo` and modify the `launch.vs.json` file that is opened so that it contains the following.
+Then, select in the menu `<Debug>/Debug and Launch Settings for DrawPrimmitives` and modify the `launch.vs.json` file that is opened so that it contains the following.

 ~~~{.json}
 {